jpartain89/Software-Install-Guides/docs/debian-ubuntu/apt-dpkg/adding-apt-list.rst

 As of, I believe, the start of 2022 or 2023, everyone started getting a wonderful ``Warning: apt-key is deprecated.
 Manage keyring files in trusted.gpg.d instead (see apt-key(8)).`` message when updating their systems.
 The manual didn't provide a simple solution, for sure, and there were little to no how-to's online on what to do to mitigate this issue.

-Currently, there are a ton of "how-to's" that may or may not be accurate in handling this, as well, as there are a few different ways to "properly" handle the signing keys that are required with installing through `apt` and its variants.
+Currently, there are a ton of "how-to's" that may or may not be accurate in handling this, as well as a few different ways to "properly" handle the signing keys that are required with installing through `apt` and its variants.

 I have modified the rest of this document, and included explicit directions on how to download and properly list the apt repositories in your lists.